awslabs/aiops-modules/README.md

 # AIOps Modules

-AIOps modules is a collection of reusable Infrastructure as Code (IAC) modules that works with [SeedFarmer CLI](https://github.com/awslabs/seed-farmer).
+AIOps Modules is a collection of reusable Infrastructure as Code (IAC) modules that works with [SeedFarmer CLI](https://github.com/awslabs/seed-farmer).
 Please see the [DOCS](https://seed-farmer.readthedocs.io/en/latest/) for all things seed-farmer.

 The modules in this repository are decoupled from each other and can be aggregated together using GitOps (manifest file) principles provided by `seedfarmer` and achieve the desired use cases.
 It removes the undifferentiated heavy lifting for an end user by providing hardended modules and enables them to focus on building business on top of them.